Casual relief teachers (CRTs)

 Examples of non-school settings where approved curriculum is taught may include the Melbourne Zoo, Royal Children’s Hospital and TAFE institutions offering VCAL or VET programs (if you are teaching school-aged students).

-The 20 hours of professional learning is a renewal of registration requirement for (fully) registered teachers.
-Provisionally registered teachers (PRTs) are not obligated to undertake set hours of professional learning to maintain provisional registration.
-It is expected that PRTs will continue their professional learning through their Inquiry in the (full) registration process.
+The 20 hours of professional learning is a renewal of registration requirement for fully registered teachers.
+PRTs are not obligated to undertake set hours of professional learning to maintain provisional registration.
+It is expected that PRTs will continue their professional learning through their inquiry in the full registration process.

 An application for a further grant of provisional registration is assessed on its individual merits and is not guaranteed approval.
 You will be required to submit detailed information outlining